Lean Long-Term Growth Portfolio - January 2017 Update

 Performance has been mostly solid with 19 holdings being positive for January.
 Three positions have weighed on the portfolio including LINE, Calavo Growers and Sprouts.
 All three companies have struggled early, each for its own reasons.
 LINE has been hit by slowing growth concerns for its core markets, Calavo Growers has been impacted by President Trump's anti-Mexico trade rhetoric and Sprouts has been going through a prolonged deflation cycle in addition to sensitivities to perceived trade risks.

 The wave of e-commerce has benefited Amazon and JD.
 Both companies are positioned strongly for their respective geographic markets.
-DexCom is the lone health care holding.
+DexCom is the lone healthcare holding.
 The company benefited from the U.S. Centers for Medicare and Medicaid Services (CMS), establishment for reimbursement for DexCom's G5 Continuous Glucose Monitoring (CGM) System.

 As can be viewed through the table, many companies have had a marginal to solid month.
 In addition to the three laggards already mentioned, Sanderson Farms also displayed some weakness.
 The combination of trade risks, combined with increasing processing costs including corn and soybean meal have impacted near-term market perceptions.